itsBaffled/itsBaffled.github.io/_posts/UE/2024-12-09-Creating-A-Plugin-Or-Module.md

 ---

 ## Introduction
 When working in Unreal Engine, sometimes you need to create a plugin or module to extend the engine or add functionality.
-This can be for a number of reasons like keeping code isolated, sharing code between projects, or even just to keep things organized.
+This can be for a number of reasons like keeping code/assets isolated, sharing code/assets between projects, or even just to keep things organized.

 There are PLENTY of resources on how to create a plugin or module for Unreal Engine but I wanted to create a simple guide that I can link to if need be so I can save time in other posts.